Almas History, Family Crest & Coats of Arms

 The Almas surname is derived from two Hungarian terms "al," meaning "beneath" or "under," and the word "mase," which means "somebody" or "someone else's."
 The surname was most likely originally used to refer to someone who was under somebody else's patronage.

 Early Origins of the Almas family

 The surname Almas was first found in Hungary where there were several noble families who bearing the Almas or Almasy surnames; as recorded by Johann Siebmacher, the German historian, in his work "Der Ungarischer Adel," an index of the Hungarian nobility.

 This web page shows only a small excerpt of our Almas research.
-Another 166 words (12 lines of text) covering the years 1589, 1593, 1767, and 1777 are included under the topic Early Almas History in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) covering the years 1589, 1593, 1767, and 1777 are included under the topic Early Almas History in all our PDF Extended History products and printed products wherever possible.